On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Introduction

-Then, we give lower and upper bounds on the $k$-Opt algorithm for \textsc{Graph TSP}.
-For the lower bound, we construct an instance and a $k$-optimal tour with the appropriate approximation factor again using results from extremal graph theory.
+Then, in Sections~\ref{sec lower bound graph tsp} and \ref{sec upper bound graph tsp} we give lower and upper bounds on the $k$-Opt algorithm for \textsc{Graph TSP}.
+For the lower bound, we construct an instance and a $k$-optimal tour with the appropriate approximation factor, again using results from extremal graph theory.
 To show the upper bound, starting with a worst-case instance we iteratively decompose the current graph into smaller graphs with small diameter and contract these smaller graphs into single vertices.
 We show that a certain subset of the vertices, the so-called active vertices, shrinks by a factor exponential in the approximation ratio after a sufficient number of iterations.
 Moreover, we show that after that many iterations we still have at least one active vertex.
 We conclude that the number of active vertices and hence the number of vertices in the beginning depends exponentially on the approximation ratio.

-In the end, we give a lower bound of $\frac{11}{10}$ on the approximation ratio of the $k$-improv and $k$-Opt algorithm for the \textsc{(1,2)-TSP} and arbitrary fixed $k$ in Section \ref{sec 1,2 TSP lower}.
+Finally, in Section \ref{sec 1,2 TSP lower} we give a lower bound of $\frac{11}{10}$ on the approximation ratio of the $k$-improv and $k$-Opt algorithm for the \textsc{(1,2)-TSP} and arbitrary fixed $k$.
 For every fixed $k$ we construct a family of \textsc{(1,2)-TSP} instances together with $k$-optimal tours from regular graphs with high girth.
 We show that the ratios of the length of the constructed tours to that of the optimal tours converge to $\frac{11}{10}$.